History of the nude in art: Renaissance

 Martyrdom of Saint Sebastian (1475), by Antonio and Piero del Pollaiuolo, National Gallery, London.

 Portrait of Simonetta Vespucci (1480), de Piero di Cosimo, Musée Condé, Chantilly.

 Lamentation of Christ (1480–1490), by Andrea Mantegna, Pinacoteca di Brera, Milan.

 The Resurrection of the Flesh (1499), by Luca Signorelli, Chapel of San Brizio, Orvieto Cathedral.

 La Fornarina (1518–1519), by Raphael, National Gallery of Ancient Art, Rome.

-In the sixteenth century the nude had a wide diffusion thanks to the engravings published on classical Greco-Roman works, especially those produced by Marcantonio Raimondi.
-The Venetian school emerged, which made important contributions to the nude, not only in the continuity of certain classicist approaches, but also in the innovation and experimentation of new technical and stylistic ways.
-The Venetians managed to harmonize the nude within more elaborate compositions, whether indoors or within the framework of a natural landscape, while their chromatic and lighting innovations gave greater realism and sensuality to the nude, with large and exuberant figures that began to move away from the classical canon.
-This can be seen in Giovanni Bellini's Naked Young Woman in Front of a Mirror (1515), although the main initiator of this style was Giorgione, who was the first to structure the female nude within a general decorative scheme, as in his frescoes of the Fondaco dei Tedeschi (1507–1508, now disappeared), in his Pastoral Concert (1510) or in his Sleeping Venus (1507–1510), whose reclining posture has been copied ad nauseam.
+In the sixteenth century, the nude was widely disseminated thanks to the engravings of classical Greco-Roman works, especially those produced by Marcantonio Raimondi.
+The Venetian school emerged, making important contributions to the nude, not only through the continuity of certain classicist approaches but also through innovation and experimentation with new technical and stylistic approaches.
+The Venetians managed to harmonize the nude within more elaborate compositions, whether indoors or in the framework of a natural landscape, while their chromatic and lighting innovations gave greater realism and sensuality to the nude, with large, exuberant figures that began to move away from the classical canon.
+This can be seen in Giovanni Bellini's Naked Young Woman in Front of a Mirror (1515).
+However, the main initiator of this style was Giorgione, who was the first to structure the female nude within a general decorative scheme, as in his frescoes of the Fondaco dei Tedeschi (1507–1508, now disappeared), in his Pastoral Concert (1510) or in his Sleeping Venus (1507–1510), whose reclining posture has been copied ad nauseam.
 It is worth noting that the physical typology of Giorgione's nudes, of generous proportions and wide waist, would dominate the Venetian female nude for a long time, and that it passed, through Dürer, to Germany and the Netherlands, enduring in the Baroque in the work of artists such as Rubens.

 Sacred and Profane Love (1514–1515), by Titian, Borghese Gallery, Rome.
 The clothed woman represents the Venus Pandemos or "mundane Venus", while the naked one is the Venus Urania or "celestial Venus", following the neoplatonic interpretation made by Ficino.